Modulational instability of periodic standing waves in the derivative NLS equation: Introduction

-In the context of the periodic standing waves, the algebraic method gives the location of particular eigenvalues of the KN spectral problem which correspond to bounded periodic eigenfunctions (see \cite{CPkdv,CPnls,CPgardner} for analysis of other integrable equations).
-These particular eigenvalues play an important role in the study of modulational stability of the standing waves \cite{Kam1,Kam2}.
-Namely, if the Floquet spectrum is obtained in the KN spectral problem analytically or numerically, then the stability spectrum in the time-evolution of the linearized DNLS equation is obtained by a simple transformation (see \cite{CPW,DS} for an application of this technique to the NLS equation).
-Some examples of using this technique for the DNLS equation and other equations can be found in \cite{DU2}.
+In the context of the periodic standing waves, the algebraic method gives the location of particular eigenvalues of the KN spectral problem which correspond to bounded periodic eigenfunctions (see \cite{CPkdv,CPnls,CPgardner,PW} for analysis of other integrable equations).
+These particular eigenvalues play an important role in the study of modulational stability of the periodic standing waves \cite{Kam1,Kam2}, e.g., in the propagation of dispersive shocks from an initial step-like discontinuity \cite{Kam3}.
+If the Floquet spectrum is obtained in the KN spectral problem analytically or numerically, then the Floquet spectrum in the linearized DNLS equation is obtained by a simple transformation (see \cite{CPW,DS} for an application of this technique to the NLS equation).
+The Floquet spectrum here refers to the union of all admissible values of the spectral parameter, for which the corresponding eigenfunctions are bounded.

+The relation between the Floquet spectrum of the KN spectral problem and the modulational stability of the periodic waves in the DNLS equation and other related equations was used in the analysis \cite{DU2}, some results of which will be made more precise here.
+For numerical computations, we use the Hill's method developed in \cite{FFHM} and rigorously justified in \cite{Curtis,JohnZumb}.